Israeli fashion: Israeli fashion week

 In 2011, Tel Aviv hosted its first Fashion Week since the 1980s with Italian designer Roberto Cavalli as a guest of honor.

 In 2015, at the third Tel Aviv Fashion Week, 21 Israeli designers presented their creations to an audience of 24,000 that included 100 members of the international press, dozens of retailers and local celebrities.
 Israeli model Bar Refaeli modeled at the opening gala.

+In recent years, Tel Aviv Fashion Week has continued to attract media attention and has been used as a platform for social and cultural initiatives.

+The event has also been covered by Israeli media as part of the country’s cultural landscape.

 In the United States

 In 2009 Ruti Zisser, an Israeli American lifestyle designer, founded Ruti Inc., a fashion company dedicated to manufacturing and distributing her designs, and to showcase Israeli fashion designers internationally.
 The company grew rapidly with flagship stores at some of the main fashion streets in the country.

 Elie Tahari, a designer of luxury ready-to-wear clothing and fashion accessories.
 His company headquartered in New York City with stores located throughout the world.

+Tahari has remained a visible figure in fashion-related public and cultural initiatives connected to Israel.